-We draw attention to Note 1 and 2 to the non-statutory financial statements, which describes the basis of accounting.
-The financial statements are prepared to assist the company in complying with the financial reporting provisions of the Financial Conduct Authority ("FCA").
-As a result, the non-statutory financial statements may not be suitable for another purpose.
+We draw attention to Note 1 and 2 to the consolidated non-statutory financial information, which describes the basis of accounting and is a special purpose framework.
+The consolidated non-statutory financial information are prepared to assist the company in complying with the financial reporting provisions of the Financial Conduct Authority ("FCA").
+As a result, the consolidated non-statutory financial information may not be suitable for another purpose.
 Our opinion is not modified in respect of this matter.